Chen-Abudi/reactart/README.md

 ## 🔎 Intro:

-This is a mini React project for a community of artists and art lovers. **`Mainly Focused`** on practicing and working with a different CSS Styling Frameworks.
+This is a mini React project for a community of artists and art lovers. **`Mainly Focused`** on practicing and working with a diversified CSS Styling Frameworks.

 ## 🧰 🛠️ Tech Stack & Techniques: